 Solar pool heaters are a smart option for those with a little know-how who are looking to save a lot of money versus a gas or electric heater.
 The Smartpool S601P Inground Pool SunHeater uses sunlight to heat the water and consequently has a very low operating cost versus standard heaters.
 It operates by running water through a thin plastic bag which you typically mount on the roof, which can heat the water to as high as 90 degrees on a sunny day.

 However, solar heaters aren’t without their flaws.
-You need a powerful pump in order to pump water to the roof and back, which means you might need to spend money to upgrade in that arena.
+You need a powerful pump to pump water to the roof and back, which means you might need to spend money to upgrade in that arena.
 The heaters also operate differently depending on what the weather is like.
 If it’s sunny, you’ll get very warm water, but if it’s an overcast day, it may not do much good at all.
 This model suffers from a lack of instructions, as well.
 While it’s mostly straightforward, it’s always nice to be sure that you’re taking the right steps when you install.
 While some people might get some use out of it, it’s going to be a bad choice for most.

 Although it’s priced at an absolute premium, this 406,000 BTU digital natural gas pool heater from Raypak is an impressive machine.
 Capron® nylon resin headers prevent rust, helping to keep your pool clean and free of discoloration.
 The high-quality Cupro-nickel fin tube can stand up to the toughest of water conditions such as low pH, high flow, or near-constant use.